 FCPS recognizes a net pension liability, which represents FCPS' proportionate share of the excess of the total pension liability over the fiduciary net position of the pensions reflected in the actuarial reports of FCERS and VRS.
 For EFRC, FCPS recognizes the entire net pension liability.
 The net pension liability is measured as of FCPS' prior fiscal year-end.
 Changes in the net pension liability are recorded, in the period incurred, as pension expense or as deferred inflows of resources or deferred outflows of resources depending on the nature of the changes.
-The changes in net pension liability that are recorded as deferred inflows of resources or deferred outflows of resources or deferred outflows of resources or actuarial assumptions, changes in proportionate share, or other inputs and differences between expected or actual experience) are amortized over the weighted-average remaining service life of all participants in the respective pension plans and are recorded as a component of pension expense beginning with the period in which they are incurred.
+The changes in net pension liability that are recorded as deferred inflows of resources or deferred outflows of resources or deferred as deferred inflows of resources or deferred outflows of resources (that arise from changes in actuarial assumptions, changes in proportionate share, or other inputs and differences between expected or actual experience) are amortized over the weighted-average remaining service life of all participants in the respective pension plans and are recorded as a component of pension expense beginning with the period in which they are incurred.